 - Ask questions and listen to the answers.
 Find out what’s going on at the employee issue and follow up on what you did with the information you gathered.

 - Invest in employee professional development.
 Bolster their skills to further company goals and to build their capacity for future career development.

 If your company is still struggling to achieve greater employee engagement, don’t call off the wedding or give back the ring yet.
 Be mindful that you might need to adjust the way you operate to move closer to your employee engagement goals.

 WANT TO USE THIS ARTICLE IN YOUR NEWSLETTER, BLOG OR WEBSITE?
-You can, as long as you include this information with it: Beth Strathman works with executives to become positive agents of change in their companies, so employees are as invested in the company’s success as they are.
-Learn more about her company Firebrand Consulting LLC at: firebrandconsultingllc.com.
+You can, as long as you include this information with it: Beth Strathman works with women in leadership who want to have more positive impact within their companies by gaining greater focus, self-awareness, and influence with their teams.
+Learn more at: firebrandconsultingllc.com.

-Find out more about my podcast guest, Liz Stincelli, DM and her company Stincelli Advisors:
+This post was inspired by a conversation with Dr. Liz Stincelli.
+Find out more about her and her company Stincelli Advisors:

 Her blog site: stincelliadvisors.com